sidmcfarland/idle-snitch/README.md

 ## Planned Features
 See `development-tasks.md` for the full list of planned features and development progress.

-## UI Indicators

-- The application now displays an API activity icon in the main window whenever a request is being made to the Teamwork API.
-This icon is only visible during the time between the request and the response, providing a visual indicator of background activity.

 ## Audio Alert Improvements
 - The app now plays the Windows "Message Nudge" system sound (if available) when you are within business hours but not on the clock.
 If the sound file is not found, it falls back to the Exclamation system sound.